corticon/documentation/docs/home.md

 The Dynamic Forms in the sample page are rendered by a reusable Client Side Component (CSC).
 Just switch samples with the dropdown and you're in a different dynamic form.

-This framework&mdash;separating the CSC from the rules&mdash;promotes agility for development teams, as it distinguishes the 'instructions' for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.
+This framework;separating the CSC from the rules;promotes agility for development teams, as it distinguishes the 'instructions' for what to present to the user (defined in a Corticon.js decision service) and the code that renders the form based upon these instructions.

 The CSC does not know the questions to be asked at each step and what the answers mean but it knows how to render these questions and collect the answers.